talhakaraca/Library-management/README.md

 # Library-management
 A basic python OOP work out

-Will be updated (comments and docstrings etc.)
+Will be updated;
+Comment lines,
+Docstrings,
+Ease to run.